The blood of vesperbats is restless.

 Sooner or later, a mantis might notice that if they simply removed it from a bat without destroying it, the bat died and the heart kept beating.
 A protective film of skin grew around the still-thumping thing.

 These corrupted hearts witheld secrets — mantes would need to tear out the hidden lore deeper and deeper until the hidden weaknesses of bats bled free and clear.
-Science was millenia away, but magical thinking at times could approximate it.
-A mantid warrior might think to empower her weapon by drenching it in the blood of her enemy's kin, harnessing the power of these corrupted hearts.
+Science was millennia away, but magical thinking at times could approximate it.
+A mantid warrior might think to empower her weapon by drenching it in the blood of her enemy’s kin, harnessing the power of these corrupted hearts.

 As it grew, a myxoma would split off a specialized lineage of cells.
 Ichorblast cells granted bats their healing factor.
 They coursed throughout ichor, traveling throughout the body as willed by the myxoma.
 An ichorblast could split off any cell type, save germ cells or copies of itself.
 A bat might have trillions of cells, but mere millions of ichorblasts, each one maintaining a small patch of cells.